-What is Coronavirus?
+What is COVID-19?
 What are the symptoms?
 Read all about COVID-19 here.

 Source: Australian Department of Health

-Some people recover easily, others may get very sick very quickly.
-There is evidence that it spreads from person to person.
+Some people get only mild symptoms, recover easily and others may get very sick very quickly.
+The virus spreads from person to person.

 The most common symptoms of COVID-19 are: